 As a general rule, insecticides are more toxic to honey bees than fungicides and herbicides, but most insecticides can be applied to crops with little or no hazard to bees.
 However, because honey bees are insects, they are highly sensitive to several types of insecticides and it is important to follow all label precautions.

-Most poisonings occur when these BEE-TOXIC INSECTICIDES are APPLIED to crops during the BLOOMING PERIOD.
+Most poisonings occur when BEE-TOXIC INSECTICIDES (explained below) are APPLIED to crops during the BLOOMING PERIOD.
 Poisoning of pollinators can ALSO result from:

 - DRIFT of pesticides onto adjoining crops or plants that are in bloom,

 - CONTAMINATION OF FLOWERING GROUND COVER plants when sprayed with pesticides,

 - Pesticide RESIDUES, PARTICLES, OR DUSTS being picked up by foraging pollinators and taken back to the colony, and/or,

 - Pollinators drinking or touching CONTAMINATED WATER sources or dew on recently treated plants.